Srwong/lead_api/README.md

 ## Usage

+To use this api you have two options.
+Directly executing the code on your machine or use a docker container.

+### Local machine execution

 1. Clone the repository.
 2. Get into the directory.
 3. Open a terminal in the same directory as these files and run the following commands to install the libraries